Chrysler New Yorker: 1965–1968

-All 1965 model-year Chryslers (as well as full-sized Plymouth and Dodge models) were built on an all-new C-body unibody platform that featured a bolt-on, rubber-isolated front subframe.
+All 1965 Chryslers (as well as full-sized Plymouth and Dodge models) were built on a new C-body unibody platform that featured a bolt-on, rubber-isolated front subframe.
 Elwood Engel designed the 1965 New Yorker (and all Chrysler models) with styling cues from his 1961 Lincoln Continental — slab sides with chrome trim along the top edges of the fenders.
-The styling began to share some visual similarities with Chrysler Motors' premium luxury sedan, the Imperial, which received an all-new appearance in 1964.
+The styling began to share some visual similarities with Chrysler's premium luxury sedan, the Imperial, which received a redesign in 1964.

 The standard engine was a 340 hp Firepower 413 CID V8, with a single four-barrel carburetion.
 Optional was the 360 hp 413 from that year's Chrysler letter cars, which came with an unsilenced air cleaner, dual breaker ignition, special camshaft, and dual exhaust.
 The three-speed TorqueFlite automatic transmission was standard.
-1965 was the last year for the 413, replaced in 1966 by the new 440.
+1965 was the last year for the 413, before it was replaced in 1966 by the new 440.

-The 1965 New Yorker was offered as a four-door sedan, two- and four-door hardtop, and as a Town & Country in two- or three-row station wagon.
+The 1965 New Yorker was offered as a four-door sedan, two- and four-door hardtop, and as a Town & Country in two- or three-row station wagon configurations.
 The four-door sedan was a six-window Town Sedan, also available in the Newport line and Dodge Custom 880 4-door Sedan.
 A four-door, four-window sedan was produced, but not offered in the New Yorker line.
 The two-door hardtop was marketed in the United States.
 While the 300 and Newport two-door hardtops shared a rounded, convertible-styled roof, the New Yorker had a unique roofline resembling the four-door hardtops.
 A padded vinyl covering on the parallelogram-shaped rear pillar highlighted the more formal and squared-off lines.
 The wheelbase of the New Yorker models, except the wagon, was 124.0 in.
 The Town & Country wagon was on the Dodge's 121 in wheelbase as all C-body wagons shared the same basic body.
 Factory options for 1965 included a vinyl rear roof pillar insert, Saginaw-sourced Tilt 'N Telescopic steering wheel, air conditioning, and power options (windows, antenna, and steering).

 The 1965 Chrysler sales increased nearly 40% compared to 1963, to 204,002.
-Of those 49,871, were New Yorkers, a 62% increase over 1964.
+49,871 were New Yorkers, a 62% increase over 1964.